evanch98/movie_manager_flutter/README.md

 - To showcase my knowledge of Flutter and Dart.
 - To build an application that allows users to save movies that they plan to watch, their favorite movies, and movies they have already watched.
 - To make data persistent by using [Google Firebase](https://firebase.google.com/) as BaaS.
+- Although the application is built with Flutter, it is intended mainly for Android devices.

 ## Key Features
 - Widget animation.